kaiuu75/youtube-chord-midi-extractor/README.md

 **Note:** On first run, autochord will download the pre-trained model (~50MB).
 This is a one-time download.

-## Disclaimer

-This tool is for educational and research purposes.
-Users are responsible for:
-- Complying with YouTube's Terms of Service
-- Respecting copyright laws and obtaining necessary permissions for any downloaded content
-- Using downloaded content in accordance with applicable laws and regulations

-The authors and contributors of this tool are not responsible for any misuse of this software.

 ## Usage

 Make sure your virtual environment is activated (if you're using one):